 Medigap, on the other hand, works in tandem with original Medicare to pay for the fees usually passed on to patients.
 Medigap does not cover prescription drugs at the pharmacy.

 Medigap is generally more expensive but usually offers more doctor choices and less out-of-pocket costs than MA.

 If you are still in doubt, you can check our Medigap vs Medicare Advantage Recommendation Engine to decide which one is best for you.
-You can also read our Medigap article, which explains how it works in depth.
+There are also 3 easy ways to know Medicare Advantage is right for you.

 Where to go next?